FFVT Summer School 2022: "Displacement, Governance and Human Rights"

 Katharina Lumpp, UNHCR Germany

-Dr Charles Martin-Shields, German Development Institute (GDI)
+Dr Charles Martin-Shields, German Institute of Development and Sustainability (IDOS)

 Marina Mayer, Center for Flight and Migration Eichstätt-Ingolstadt